-Summarizing our work reported in this paper, for an extensive list of black holes, we find the inclusion of the correlations hidden inside non-thermal Hawking radiations resolves the paradox of black hole information loss.
+Summarizing our work reported in this paper, for an extensive list of black holes, we find the inclusion of the correlations hidden inside non-thermal Hawking radiations presents a resolution to the paradox of black hole information loss.
 We find the total entropy is always conserved, significantly extending our earlier claim \cite{zcz09}.
 We thus have provided a self-consistent and reasonable resolution to the paradox of black hole information loss.
 At the heart of our resolution is the existence of correlations among emissions of Hawking radiation.
 Independent of the microscopic picture of how a black hole actually collapses and what its initial and final states are, a non-thermal emission spectrum implies the existence of correlation.
-As we show below in detail, for various types of black holes, after carefully counting the total correlation we find the total entropy is conserved and no information loss occurs.
-This puts our claim that Hawking radiation must be a unitary process on a firm ground.
+As we show below in detail, for various types of black holes, after carefully counting the total correlation, we find the total entropy is conserved, which implies that no information loss occurs in the process of Hawking radiation as tunneling.

 Our paper is organized as follows.
 In section II we first review our method of resolving the paradox for a Schwarzschild black hole in the picture of Hawking radiation as tunneling \cite{zcz09}.
 Subsequently, this method is applied to the analysis of radiation as tunneling for Reissner-Nordstr\"{o}m black holes, Kerr black holes, and Kerr-Newman black holes.
 In the third section, we discuss information loss paradox for Hawking radiation as tunneling through a quantum horizon.
-The case of non-commutative black holes is discussed in section IV.
-Section V ends with conclusions and some remarks.
+Section IV ends with conclusions and some remarks.
 To simplify the expressions and calculations, we take the convenient units of $k=\hbar =c=G=1$.